sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 I would appreciate it if you could take a moment to [complain to Apple](https://www.apple.com/feedback/macos.html) that they should bring back the ability to disable the built-in menu bar clock.
 For reference, on macOS 10.15, there's a checkbox called “Show date and time in the menu bar” in “System Preferences › Date & Time › Clock”.
 This checkbox no longer exists on macOS 11 and later.

 I have already [reported it to Apple](https://github.com/feedback-assistant/reports/issues/131), but I have yet to get a reply.

+#### What does the “Hide” button on an event do? {#hide-event}

+It makes Dato pretend the event does not exist.
+The event will not be shown in Dato and it will not cause any notifications from Dato.
+You an unhide events from the `…` menu (at the top-right).

+#### What does the “Mute” button on an event do? {#mute-event}

+It makes Dato not notify you about the event.
+This practically means the event will be ignored for:
+- Fullscreen notifications
+- Upcoming event in the menu bar
+- System notifications for video call events

 #### How can I customize the menu bar date and time format?